 11 Where should I lodge my application (petition) for divorce/legal separation/marriage annulment?
 Which formalities must be respected and which documents should I attach to my application?

-Disputes relating to divorce or annulment or the existence or non-existence of a marriage fall within the jurisdiction of the District Courts (Bezirksgerichte).
-Such disputes fall with the exclusive jurisdiction of the District Court in whose district the spouses are or were last habitually resident together.
-If, when the petition was filed, neither spouse was habitually resident in that district or if they had no joint habitual residence in Austria, the court in the district where the respondent is habitually resident or, if the respondent has no habitual residence in Austria, the court in the district where the petitioning spouse is habitually resident or, failing that, the District Court of Central Vienna (Bezirksgericht Innere Stadt Wien) shall have sole jurisdiction.
-Such disputes fall within the domestic jurisdiction of the Austrian courts if either spouse is an Austrian national, if the respondent or, in the case of a petition for annulment by both spouses, at least one of them is habitually resident in Austria or if the petitioner is habitually resident in Austria and either both spouses had their last joint habitual residence in Austria or the petitioner is a stateless person or was an Austrian national when the marriage was contracted.
-Although this is an exclusive place of jurisdiction, a different forum may be agreed.
+Disputes relating to divorce or annulment, or the existence or non-existence of a marriage fall within the jurisdiction of the District Courts (Bezirksgerichte).
+Such disputes fall within the exclusive jurisdiction of the District Court for the district in which the spouses are or were last habitually resident together.
+If, when the petition was filed, neither spouse was habitually resident in that district or if they had no joint habitual residence in Austria, the court in the district where the respondent is habitually resident or, if the respondent has no habitual residence in Austria, the court in the district where the petitioning spouse is habitually resident or, failing that, the District Court of Central Vienna (Bezirksgericht Innere Stadt Wien) has sole jurisdiction.
+Such disputes fall within the domestic jurisdiction of the Austrian courts if either spouse is an Austrian national, if the respondent or, in the case of a petition for annulment from both spouses, if at least one of them is habitually resident in Austria, or if the petitioner is habitually resident in Austria and either both spouses had their last joint habitual residence in Austria or the petitioner is a stateless person or was an Austrian national at the time marriage was contracted.
+Although this is an exclusive jurisdiction, a different place of jurisdiction may be agreed.